woven-baker/test-cpp/module2/03_containers-and-templates/unit8Challenges.md

 ```

 ## Challenge 2
-Create a class template called Stack that mimics the behavior of a stack.
-This class should have the following member functions: push(), pop(), top(), and is_empty().
-Use a standard library container (e.g., std::vector, std::list, or std::deque) as the underlying data structure for the stack.
+Create a class template called `Stack` that mimics the behavior of a stack.
+This class should have the following member functions:
+- `void push(const T& value)`, which pushes a value onto the stack.
+- `void pop()`, which pops the top value off the stack.
+- `T top() const`, which returns the value on the top of the stack.
+- `bool is_empty() const`, which returns if the stack is empty.

+Use a standard library container (e.g., `std::vector`, `std::list`, or `std::deque`) as the underlying data structure for the stack.
 Test your class with at least two different types of containers.

 ```
 ```